graciemcguire/react-hooks-redux-project-guidelines/README.md

 Open up your project in your text editor to follow along with the next steps, where we'll configure `json-server` and begin scaffolding the React application.

+> **Note**: A completed version of the starter code is available in the
+> `example-code` folder in this repository so you can compare your code when
+> you've finished working through the setup instructions.

 ### Configuring `json-server`